-Provides insight for hard-to-see shots: If you hit your ball into a spot that doesn’t provide a clear view of the green, a golf watch can help you figure out exactly where you need to aim.
+Provides insight for hard-to-see shots: If you hit your ball into a spot that doesn’t provide a clear view of the green, a golf watch can help you find out exactly where you need to aim.

-Allows you to play more efficiently: A golf watch provides accurate course distances and insights about where to the hit the ball so you can play more quickly.
+Allows you to play more efficiently: A golf watch provides accurate course distances and insights about where to hit the ball so you can play more quickly.